Deon404/EcoRoute/README.md

 <<<<<<< HEAD

-# Run and deploy your AI Studio app
+# Run and deploy your WebApp

 This contains everything you need to run your app locally.